DeniskaRediska21/Finance_News_Analysis/README.md

 Sentiment analyser powered by LLM and Ollama.

-Bot scrapes provided news provider and analyses news, trying to answer 2 questions:
+Bot scrapes provided news platforms and performs sentiment analysis of news, trying to answer 2 questions:
 + What is the company in question?
 + How this news will effect the stock price for the company?